MUZZY® is an online program for learning foreign languages produced by the BBC. The parent or teacher need not know the

 You can use whichever aspects of the program work for your child, so it is very adaptable.
 A pre-reader can simply listen and interact with a few of the activities while older children can complete activities that require reading and spelling skills.

 Animated stories are presented entirely in the selected language, although users can select subtitles shown in either English or the selected language for the study.
 The program has twelve levels.
 The first level presents simple vocabulary within the context of the story.
 It often jumps off the storyline to provide instruction on particular words or concepts.
 By the twelfth level, children will have been exposed to more than 1,200 words or phrases.

 Stories and other lessons are accompanied by a number of activities online plus printable resources.
 Online activities include matching games for students to identify images with the correct words, phrases, or sentences; fill-in-the-blanks exercises; audio flashcards for review; and other activities such as feeding the correct number of clocks to Muzzy as a number matching exercise.
 A listen-and-record exercise has students practice repeating phrases into a microphone.
 (You can skip this if you don't have a mic.)

 Printable pages are illustrated in either full color or black and white.
 Some printable resources are available on the screen showing lesson components for each level, but more are accessible through the teacher dashboard.
 The teacher dashboard is usually the best way to find all of the content available to you.
-Included there are lesson plans with answer keys, student activity sheets, cultural lessons (about the country or countries where the language is spoken, student assessment sheets, The Big Muzzy Story, the Video Story Book (the transcript of the video lessons), flashcards, vocabulary books, songs (either with words or only instruments), and more.
+There you will find lesson plans with answer keys, student activity sheets, cultural lessons (about the country or countries where the language is spoken, student assessment sheets, The Big Muzzy Story, the Video Story Book (the transcript of the video lessons), flashcards, vocabulary books, songs (either with words or only instruments), and more.